a25patel/data-structures/README.md

 Test-driven code challenges and Assessments to support the JavaScript Curriculum!

+### How to use this repository

+1. Fork the repository to your own Github account.
+1. Clone your copy of the repository to your development environment.
+1. **Branch** out each time you start on a new standard. `git checkout -b js-expressions` is an example of how to do that.
+1. Keep all work related to that standard on your branch named after what you're working on.

 ## Challenges

 Challenges allow you to practice the concepts you're learning before taking an assessment to prove you know it.